Solo5/solo5/docs/building.md

 Limited:

-* _genode_: The [Genode Operating System Framework](https://genode.org/) on the
-  x86\_64 architecture.
-Unikernels may be linked against a shared library containing Solo5 bindings and executed as a native Genode component.
-The bindings library is provided here in the form of a stub library that can be built using a stock C toolchain along with the C++ implementation that must be built using the Genode toolchain.
-Note that the Genode _target_ must be enabled explicitly using `CONFIG_GENODE=1`, and may not build with standard toolchains.
-If in doubt, please consult with Genode developers.
 * _virtio_: Any hypervisor which virtualizes an x86\_64 system with virtio devices (e.g.  Linux/KVM with QEMU as a monitor, Google Compute Engine).
 See below under "_virtio_: Limitations" for details.